thelazyone/bacter-particle-zola/README.md

 Particle-zola is a port for Zola of the Particle Jekyll theme.
 Check out the repo at https://github.com/svavs/particle-zola.

-The only change in the theme consists in a different background logic.
+The main change in the theme consists in a different background logic.

 ![](./screenshot.jpg)